Important Educational Disclaimer

 1. Age and Time Horizon

-Younger workers (20s-30s) benefit disproportionately from Roth IRAs because they have 30-40 years for tax-free compounding to work its magic.
-Even if you’re in the 22% bracket now and expect 22% in retirement (neutral outcome), Roth still wins through flexibility—no RMDs, contribution withdrawals anytime, and tax-free inheritance for heirs.
+Younger workers (20s-30s) get the most out of Roth IRAs because they have 30 to 40 years for tax-free compounding to do real work.
+Even if you’re in the 22% bracket now and stay in the 22% bracket in retirement (a neutral outcome on paper), Roth still wins on the soft factors: no RMDs, contributions withdrawable any time, and tax-free inheritance for heirs.

-Peak earners (40s-50s) in the 32%-37% brackets often benefit from Traditional IRA deductions, especially if they expect income to drop significantly in retirement.
-However, high earners frequently underestimate retirement tax rates because multiple income streams converge: Social Security, pensions, investment income, and large RMDs from accumulated 401(k) balances.
+Peak earners (40s-50s) in the 32%-37% brackets often benefit more from the Traditional IRA deduction, especially if they expect income to drop sharply in retirement.
+The trap to watch for: high earners routinely underestimate their retirement tax rates because too many income streams converge at once – Social Security, pensions, investment income, and large RMDs from accumulated 401(k) balances.

-Near-retirees (55-65) face a unique opportunity.
-Those with Traditional IRA or 401(k) balances should consider Roth conversions during the “gap years” between retirement and age 73.
-A 65-year-old living on savings while delaying Social Security to 70 might have temporarily low income—perfect for converting $50,000-$100,000 annually from Traditional to Roth at low tax rates.
+Near-retirees (55-65) have a window most people miss.
+With Traditional IRA or 401(k) balances built up, the “gap years” between retirement and age 73 are prime Roth conversion territory.
+A 65-year-old living on savings while delaying Social Security until 70 may have temporarily low income, which is exactly when converting $50,000-$100,000 a year from Traditional to Roth costs the least in tax.

 Roth Adoption by Age Group